dguess/mina-node-dashboard/README.md

 ## Step 5: Configure Prometheus to get Mina metrics

-Ok now you have Prometheus and the node exporter installed we need to set it up to get the metrics from the Mina node.
+Ok now you have Prometheus and the node exporter installed you need to set it up to get the metrics from the Mina node.

 ### Configure Prometheus to retrieve metrics from the Mina server

-Now we need to configure Prometheus to retrieve our Mina metrics.
+Now you need to configure Prometheus to retrieve outher Mina metrics.

 On the prometheus server open the config file: